nafuka11/42_minishell_tester/README.md

      ./grademe.sh
      ```
      - You will need to implement the exit command; the "exit" in the exit command should be printed to stderr.
-     - If the prompt is variable or contains ESC in the prompt, it cannot be replaced by sed and the result will not be printed correctly.
+     - If the prompt is variable or contains ESC, it cannot be replaced by sed and the result will not be printed correctly.
        In that case, use the -c option.
    - Run all test cases with no arguments.
 You can specify one test case with an argument.
      `./grademe.sh -h` to check the test cases.